Skip to main content

 • All of the documents are either forms or redacted versions of actual work-products.

 • What’s not here: documents relating to planned giving, donor-advised funds, supporting organizations, lobbying and political activity, international activity, program-related investments, private foundations and other tax-heavy, highly-technical subject matters, and documents relating to labor, employment, or benefit matters.
-Those areas are out of scope for the clinic.

 Who this is for